SwiftGL/swiftgl.github.io/learn/01-transformations.md

 ## Vectors

 In its most basic definition, vectors are directions and nothing more.
-A vector has a direction and a magnitude (also known as its strength or length).
+A vector has a <span><mark>direction</mark></span> and a <span><mark>magnitude</mark></span> (also known as its strength or length).
 You can think of vectors like directions on a treasure map: 'go left 10 steps, now go north 3 steps and go right 5 steps'; here 'left' is the direction and '10 steps' is the magnitude of the vector.
 The directions for the treasure map thus contains 3 vectors.
 Vectors can have any dimension, but we usually work with dimensions of 2 to 4.
 If a vector has 2 dimensions it represents a direction on a plane (think of 2D graphs) and when it has 3 dimensions it can represent any direction in a 3D world.

 Below you'll see 3 vectors where each vector is represented with (x,y) as arrows in a 2D graph.
 Because it is more intuitive to display vectors in 2D (than in 3D) you can think of the 2D vectors as 3D vectors with a z coordinate of 0.
 Since vectors represent directions, the origin of the vector does not change its value.
 In the graph below we can see that the vectors $$\color{red}{\bar{v}}$$ and $$\color{blue}{\bar{w}}$$ are equal even though their origin is different: